neondatabase/neon/docs/glossary.md

 ### Garbage collection

 The process of removing old on-disk layers that are not needed by any timeline anymore.

 ### Fork

 Each of the separate segmented file sets in which a relation is stored.
 The main fork is where the actual data resides.
 There also exist two secondary forks for metadata: the free space map and the visibility map.
-Each PostgreSQL fork is considered a separate relish.

 ### Layer